 Medicare is the federal health insurance program for Americans 65 and over.
-It also covers younger Americans with certain disabilities.
-Applying for Medicare is relatively simple.
-In fact, in certain instances — and for certain parts — you get automatically enrolled.
-Here’s how to apply for Medicare.
+(It also covers younger Americans with certain disabilities and illnesses, like end-stage renal disease.)

 Medicare is run by the Centers for Medicare and Medicaid Services (CMS), but you apply online through the Social Security Administration’s website.
 Here’s how:

 Visit the Medicare benefits section of the SSA website.